|HCC Site ID:||1667||Parish:||Waterlooville Ward, Havant|

 Location and site

-Waterlooville is within a residential area to the south west of the Queen’s enclosure and Park Wood, and north west of an industrial area between the A3 road and the B2150 road to Denmead.
+Waterlooville is a residential area to the south west of the Queen’s Enclosure and Park Wood, and north west of an industrial area between the A3 and the B2150 to Denmead.

-The Waterlooville Recreation Ground is on the site of a Forest of Bere Enclosure Award to the Bishop of Winchester in 1814.
+The Waterlooville Recreation Ground is on the site of a Forest of Bere Enclosure awarded to the Bishop of Winchester in 1814.
 It was extra parochial, its north boundary having been the parish boundary between Catherington and extra parochial land.
-In 1815, a large plot of land, including the recreation ground site, was first leased to, later in 1821, bought by William Friend of Hart Plain.
-The recreation ground site became part of the Hart Plain Estate, which included the Park Wood house.
-An 1870 map shows an area with the same field boundaries as the existing recreation ground as part of the ‘park’ of the estate of Park Wood.
-At that time, there was planting on the western edge and in the north- west corner.
+In 1815 a large plot of land, including the recreation ground site, was first leased to, and later in 1821 bought by, William Friend of Hart Plain.
+The recreation ground site became part of the Hart Plain Estate, which included the house built in the 1930’s (now 42 Wallis Road).
+An 1870 map shows that an area with the same field boundaries as the existing recreation ground was part of the ‘park’ of the estate of Park Wood.
+At that time there was planting on the western edge and in the north- west corner.
 The Hart Plain Estate remained in the ownership of the Friend family until it was sold to the Hart Plain Company.
 This was offered for sale in 1910 as building plots, building sites and smallholdings.

-About 1925, the Waterlooville District Recreation Committee gave as a gift to the local council 4.5ha (11.25 acres) of ground as a response to the demand for a recreation ground as a result of the population increase.
-This was opened in 1927.
-It included tennis courts, paths, bowling green, children’s playground and a wet day playhouse.
-It was funded by a loan of £750 and the balance of funds of £82.13.6d from the defunct Waterlooville reading room.
+Following population increase about 1925, the Waterlooville District Recreation Committee gave as a gift to the local council 4.5ha (11.25 acres) of ground in response to demand for a recreation ground.
+This was opened in 1927 and included tennis courts, paths, a bowling green, children’s playground and a wet day playhouse.